A Step Toward Redemption

 There are some signs of hope, however.
 We seem to slowly be getting a little bit smarter.
 Although we won't immediately stop our population growth, we're making efforts and even some progress toward curbing it.
 Schools are teaching Ecology, communities are offering recycling and the media is promoting conservation.
 Individuals are protesting abuses, governments are restricting pollution and even world leaders are stumbling toward recognition of global warming.
 Not an awful lot is actually getting accomplished -- not by any stretch enough -- but we're talking and thinking.
 There is a beginning and there is some hope.

 In the wealthy First World countries people have the luxury of abundance, security and leisure.
 Because of this freedom from survival pressure, there is a dawning recognition of the pricelessness and irreplaceability of our natural world.
 We may very well have some hope of salvaging what remains of our own natural ecosystems.
 In many Third World countries however, people are too busy worrying about getting enough to eat, avoiding unrest or simply surviving day to day.
 There's no time to worry about the trees the lumbermen are stealing.
 There's no way to know about the poisons the miners are leaving behind.
 A rare, endangered animal is still often an eagerly hunted and thankfully eaten source of food.
-While many of the planet's greatest remaining natural treasures are located in these countries, the challenge of preserving them from the greed of outsiders and the relative powerlessness of their populace is even more difficult here.
+While many of the planet's greatest remaining natural treasures are located in these countries, the challenge of preserving them from the greed of outsiders and sometimes the relative powerlessness of their populace is even more difficult here.

 But maybe here is where the greatest hope lies.
 While the industrial nations pontificate, a remarkable thing has happened in Roraima State, northern Brazil.
 The native people of this Amazonian region have come to see the value of their homeland and its need for protection.
 They united and gathered political power.
 They took control of their local government.
 They elected capable leaders and took dramatic steps to protect vast stretches of the natural treasure within their borders.
 The people of the community of Caracarai and the leaders of their local government have created the largest nature preserve in the Amazon.